How To Visit Seven Magic Mountains Near Las Vegas

 Photo from higher up looking down on the exhibit

-We think Las Vegas is one of the best places to visit in the USA and Seven Magic Mountains is an easy day trip option.
+We think Las Vegas is one of the best places to visit in the USA and Seven Magic Mountains is a super easy place to visit from the Strip.
+But what exactly can you expect to find when you arrive at the tall and colorful boulder stacks?

-We have to say that the sheer volume of people on site was by far the worst part of the overall experience during our visit.
-But that was our own fault for visiting at eleven in the morning.
+Crowds – Las Vegas is a year round tourist magnet and Seven Magic Mountains is a popular nearby attraction, so you should expect it to be busy.
+If you want to avoid crowds, we recommend visiting before 8:00am.
+We have to say that the sheer volume of people on site was by far the worst part of our overall experience, but that was our fault for visiting at 10:00am.

 Man with camera walking away from colorful stack of boulders on sand